 - Fact: Oat milk inevitably tastes like oats.
 It reminds me of cereal sometimes.
 Since it’s not entirely neutral in flavor, it’s going to work better in some recipes than others.
 (If you’re looking for a more neutral milk alternative, try cashew milk.)

-- Store-bought oat milk foams up nicely.
+- Store-bought (not homemade) oat milk foams up nicely.
 Store-bought oat milk contains some additives that help it foam (homemade does not).
 That’s why oat milk is becoming more and more popular in coffee shops as a dairy-free milk alternative.
 I’ve been having fun playing with store-bought oat milk in our new milk frother (affiliate link/a wedding gift).

 - Homemade oat milk thickens when heated.
 This can be quite undesirable, leaving an oatmeal-like film at the bottom of your pot.
 I tried making homemade hot chocolate with oat milk, and I didn’t like the results.
-I’ve experimented with a workaround for this issue and haven’t had any luck, unfortunately.
+I’ve tried to find a solution for this issue but haven’t had any luck, unfortunately.

 - Is oat milk healthy?
 Oats are nutritious, so I’d say yes.
 Oat milk is basically just oats diluted in water, so oat milk offers a lower level of nutrients (and fewer calories) than a thick bowl of oatmeal.
 Nutrition is relative.
 My recipe differs from most store-bought options because it is free of preservatives and additives, including added vitamins and minerals.

 This recipe, as written below, yields lightly sweet oat milk with the consistency of skim milk.
 It’s suitable for serving with cereal, etc. Here are a few ways to change it up: